 For instance, many companies have decided to cut their losses and close the gates, instead of realizing that now is actually the time to invest.

 In what?
 Online marketing.
 Why?
 Because since we’re currently confined to our own homes, as consumers, we’ve begun spending 30% more of our budget online than before quarantine.
-This behavior is likely to continue after the pandemic too, as habits tend to become second nature after a couple months.
+This behavior is likely to continue after the pandemic too, as habits tend to become second nature after a couple of months.

 Thanks to this sense of community, consumers are even more likely to support their community member’s businesses.